 Generally as to oral submissions

 Exclusively oral submissions are, in current practice, relatively rare in international arbitration, save where the case is fairly short and the issues not too many or too complex.
 Oral submissions have many advantages.
-They distil and analyse the evidence at a time when it is fresh in the minds of the tribunal and thus avoid any preliminary views becoming subtly entrenched, or indeed, dissipated due to the passage of time, in the minds of the members of the tribunal while waiting for written submissions.
+They distil and analyse the evidence at a time when it is fresh in the minds of the tribunal and thus avoid any preliminary views becoming subtly entrenched or, indeed, dissipated, owing to the passage of time, in the minds of the members of the tribunal while waiting for written submissions.

 The disadvantage is that it may involve some burning of the midnight oil for counsel in the short time between the conclusion of the evidence and closing argument.
 In countries where oral advocacy is the tradition, this is not uncommon.
 Particularly if submissions are to be given exclusively orally, it is good practice to accompany them with a short written skeleton or index to the arguments being made, with the relevant transcript references, as well as cross-references to the relevant paragraphs in the opening submissions, so that the tribunal can look back to them when writing its award.